An at-home saliva hormone test helps you understand more about your hormones. It can tell if you have hormonal balance. But are they effective?

 Thyrotoxicosis is a condition that occurs when someone has too much T3 in their bloodstream.
 It usually results from an overactive thyroid gland, also known as hyperthyroidism.

 Hyperthyroidism is common when the thyroid is inflamed, there is a benign tumor, or someone has Graves’ disease.

 Symptoms of hyperthyroidism include:

 Issues with your thyroid hormones require medical attention.
-Using a saliva test might help you identify an imbalance, but you’ll need to work with a doctor to correct the problem.
+Using a saliva test helps identify an imbalance.
+However, you’ll need to work with a doctor to correct the problem.
 Left untreated, thyroid hormone issues can lead to serious medical concerns.

 Your saliva test results are a starting point for figuring out why you aren’t feeling your best.
 Your doctor will administer a blood test and hormone panel to confirm the results.
 This measures the amount of thyroid hormone in your blood.

 At-home saliva hormone tests are an effective way to test hormone levels.

 They are a jump-off point for dealing with health issues.
 They allow you to assess your situation in the privacy of your own home.
 You can review your results with your doctor and determine how to proceed.